sagemath/sagewiki_to_gh-2022-10-10/patchbot.md

 Dependencies: shell commands '''git'''; '''tar'''; '''wget'''

-'''pyflakes''' is not required but will be used if installed.
+'''pyflakes''' and ''pycodestyle'' are not required but will be used if installed.

 ||<#98FF98> Please register [[patchbot/owners|here]] if you run a patchbot.
 It is required to know whom to contact.||